orhun/menyoki/README.md

-    -t, --timeout <S>          Set the timeout for window selection [default: 60] -i, --interval <MS>        Set the refresh interval for window selection [default: 10] --font <FONT>          Set the font to use for window selection
+    -t, --timeout <S>          Set the timeout for window selection [default: 60] -i, --interval <MS>        Set the refresh interval for window selection [default: 10] --font <FONT>          Set the font to use for window selection --monitor <NUM>        Set the monitor to record as root window

 ARGS:
     <COMMAND>    Set the command to run